-\subsection{Full fine-tuning}
+\subsection{Full Fine-tuning}

-We used the teacher model from LemonFM as our backbone and employed three different protocols for downstream task fine-tuning.
+We used the teacher model from LemonFM as our backbone.
 The images were resized to $224\times224$ for all downstream tasks.
-The downstream models with linear heads were trained with a batch size of 112, an initial learning rate (LR) of 1e-4, the AdamW optimizer, random seed of 30, and cross-entropy loss.
-We use fivefold cross-validation for 50\% shot fine-tuning.
+The downstream models were trained with a batch size of 112, an initial learning rate (LR) of 1e-4, the AdamW optimizer, a random seed of 30, and cross-entropy loss.
+We used five-fold cross-validation for 50\% shot fine-tuning.
 An early stopping criterion was applied, stopping training after 10 epochs if the validation loss shows no improvement.

-\textbf{Surgical phase recognition} To compare with other specialist models that are specifically tailored for this task, we adapt the video-level accuracy and Jaccard in the full fine-tuning setting.
+\textbf{Surgical phase recognition.} To compare with other specialist models that are specifically tailored for this task, we adopt the video-level accuracy and Jaccard in the full fine-tuning setting.
 The accuracy for a video is computed by dividing the number of frames whose class has been correctly predicted by the total number of frames.
 The overall accuracy for a dataset is defined as the mean accuracy value over all videos, henceforth referred to as \textit{video-level} accuracy \cite{Jin2021EvaluationVideo, Jin2021TemporalVideo, Liu2025LoViT:Recognition, Jin2020Multi-taskAnalysis}.
 The Jaccard is computed for each class and video, then averaged: first within videos, and secondly across classes~\cite{Jin2021EvaluationVideo, Jin2021TemporalVideo, Liu2025LoViT:Recognition, Jin2020Multi-taskAnalysis}.

 During training, we utilized a TCN~\cite{Czempiel2020TeCNO:Networks} head and followed the two-stage training approach outlined in TeCNO~\cite{Czempiel2020TeCNO:Networks}.
 In the first stage, we trained the backbone with a linear head to perform frame-wise classification without temporal context.
 Then, we employed the TCN head to incorporate temporal information of the extracted features for predictions.
 The default TCN configuration was used, consisting of two stages, each containing nine layers.
 The TCN head was trained using the Adam optimizer with an initial learning rate of 5e-3 for 70 epochs to ensure sufficient training.
 The checkpoint with the lowest validation loss was selected as the optimal checkpoint.